 Passing air or farting is a natural process and something that everybody does.
 However, doing it a lot is not a sign of good health.
 Moreover, what if it happens in public?
 Embarrassing, right?
 You sometimes think that it would not make any noise, but it does.
-Sometimes, you even think that the foul smell will not be sensed by others, but when you see that people around you become uncomfortable with the foul odor, you feel like hiding your face.
+Sometimes, you even believe that others will not sense the foul smell, but when you see that people around you become uncomfortable with the foul odor, you feel like hiding your face.
 Many people reading this can relate to this.

-More than 30% people around the world suffer from problems related to flatulence – and most people choose to ignore.
-This is because, they think it is a natural thing that is bound to happen.
-It is natural to a certain extent, but beyond that point, it is indeed a matter of concern and requires medical help.
+More than 30% of people around the world suffer from problems related to flatulence – and most people choose to ignore.
+This is because they think it is a natural thing that is bound to happen.
+It is true to a certain extent, but beyond that point, it is indeed a matter of concern and requires medical help.

 Many people feel embarrassed to discuss this with their doctor’s as well.
 However, it is best to treat this naturally.
 Ayurveda has effective treatments for people suffering from excessive flatulence.